 - All contracts and correspondence must be in writing;

-- The ownership interests in the private entity must be disclosed in full and in writing to the appropriate university office or designee of the university president;
+- The ownership interests in the private entity must be disclosed in full and in writing to the appropriate University office or designee of the University president;

-- Another university employee who is not under the direct supervision of or a member of the department of the employee submitting the contract must negotiate the contract on behalf of the university;
+- Another University employee who is not under the direct supervision of or a member of the department of the employee submitting the contract must negotiate the contract on behalf of the University;

-- A McNeese State University committee, appointed by the university president, must review all such proposed contracts after they have been negotiated and the employee and/or the private entity have agreed to their terms.
+- A University committee, appointed by the university President, must review all such proposed contracts after they have been negotiated and the employee and/or the private entity have agreed to their terms.
 Membership on this committee may include representatives from both the public and private sectors.
 The president or designee shall chair the committee.
-This committee will be empowered by the Board of Supervisors to certify to the Board of Regents, per Louisiana R.S.
+This committee will be empowered by the ULS Board of Supervisors to certify to the Board of Regents, per Louisiana R.S.
 1123(10(a), semi-annually that entering into the contract will contribute to the economic development of the state and, among readily available alternatives, entering into the contract serves the public interest;

-- An employee with a joint appointment must receive the approval of the other institution, provided, however, that where agreement or approval cannot be reached or is unobtainable, then the university president shall make the final decision without such approval; and
+- An employee with a joint appointment must receive the approval of the other institution, provided, however, that where agreement or approval cannot be reached or is unobtainable, then the University president shall make the final decision without such approval; and

-With respect to payments made pursuant to any contract perfected under this policy, the following standards must be followed:
+- With respect to payments made pursuant to any contract perfected under this policy, the following standards must be followed:

-- Compensation from the university to the employee, or to the private entity, for services rendered cannot be more than normally would be paid for similar services.
-Where the university and an employee, as a contractor or subcontractor, or the university and the private entity provide services to a third party, a fair apportionment of the remuneration should be made and specified based on the value of their respective contribution in services, investments, technologies, equipment, or facilities utilized.
+- Compensation from the University to the employee, or to the private entity, for services rendered cannot be more than normally would be paid for similar services.
+Where the University and an employee, as a contractor or subcontractor, or the University and the private entity provide services to a third party, a fair apportionment of the remuneration should be made and specified based on the value of their respective contribution in services, investments, technologies, equipment, or facilities utilized.